ofcan/game-of-life-ruby/README.md

 this happens is sometimes called a tick (in other words, each generation is a pure function of the preceding one).
 The rules continue to be applied repeatedly to create further generations.

+### Gosu
+This implementation uses Gosu 2D gaming library for that sexy output.